 The four of us were making really good time, maintaining about a 10 minute/mile pace.
 We should've placed ourselves a few corrals earlier because we were passing people left and right.
 On the one hand it was motivating but, on the other, it caused us to exert extra energy, as we were constantly looking for ways to cut through the masses and we zigzagged across the street too much.

-ding up with every mile.
+We kept speeding up with every mile.
 Andrea was out in front blazing our trail.
 I was afraid we'd gone out too fast and that we would burn up before we got to the end!
 But I also appreciated being pushed.

 Then, a few miles into the race, Andrea and I really had to pee.
 I was hoping I could just hold it, but that was not going to be an option.
 Since we were trying to PR, we couldn't afford to stand and wait for a port-o-potty.
 What to do?!
 Well, that leaves one option, and we took our chance after rounding a street corner by ducking into someone's driveway.
 Their bushes may grow a little greener and lusher come next spring!